 My current favourites in Business Class

-The simplest way to get free perks is to book hotels via a Luxury Travel Agent.
+The simplest way to get free perks is to book hotels via a luxury travel agency like The Luxury Traveller!

 - $100 USD hotel credit